EPFLRocketTeam/ert_website/hugo/content/projects/icarus/_index.md

     value: "3.5 g"
   - key: "withstandable axial acceleration"
     value: "10 g"
+faq:
+  - question: "Why do we have drones"
+    answer: "The drone subsytem is part of the Icarus project.
+Because we do not have the means of crashing a rocket once every 3 months (looking at you SpaceX), we need a way of testing algorithms, avionics and various systems before launching a rocket-powered vehicle.
+The drones are meant to be small, cheap, reusable, repairable and eventually disposable."
+  - question: "My dad has a camera drone, how are yours any different"
+    answer: "Our drones approximate the dynamical behaviour of a rocket.
+The first thing is that they have a high weight-to-thrust ratio (as usually does a rocket-powered vehicle).
+Their center of gravity is also way outside their center of thrust, hence they are quite difficult to control and need comprehensive algorithms.
+They are built in a specific way such as to ensure that they match the design intent and requirements of both the Hopper and their own."
+  - question: "How are drones useful"
+    answer: "We have two objectives with the drone subsytem.
+The first one is to build and maintain a fleet of said drones.
+The second objective is to serve as a test platform for cutting-edge technologies developped quickly from idea to integration to be used at a later date on other projects."
 ---

 # Specifications

-Our mission is to create a vehicle capable of propulsive landing as well as a platform for EPFL Rocket Team to develop technologies pertaining to active control and thrust vectoring for use in future vehicles.
-Such an usage would be a dedicated module on-board the next Firehorn-class rocket.
-We aim to foster learning opportunities for students and bring our association closer to space through innovative engineering and collaborative efforts.

 {{< flexbox >}}
     {{< specs >}}
     {{< logotype logo="/icons/icarus.png" >}}
 {{< /flexbox >}}

 # Highlights

 {{< highlights >}}

+Our mission is to create a vehicle capable of propulsive landing as well as a platform for EPFL Rocket Team to develop technologies pertaining to active control and thrust vectoring for use in future vehicles.
+Such an usage would be a dedicated module on-board the next Firehorn-class rocket.
+We aim to foster learning opportunities for students and bring our association closer to space through innovative engineering and collaborative efforts.

 # GNC Algorithms